Crock Pot Mexican Chicken

 Instructions

 - In a small bowl, combine the cumin, chili powder, onion powder, garlic powder, smoked paprika, coriander, salt and black pepper.
+Stir until well mixed.

-- Then, flip the chicken and sprinkle the other side with the remaining seasoning mixture.
+- Place the chicken inside the insert of your Crock Pot.
+Sprinkle the top of the chicken breasts with half of the seasoning.
+Then, flip the chicken and sprinkle the other side with the remaining seasoning mixture.

-- Add the chicken broth or water to the crock pot.
+- Add the chicken broth or water to the Crock Pot.

 - Squeeze the juice from the limes over the top of the seasoned chicken.

-- Add the cilantro leaves, onion wedges, and jalapeño slices to the crock pot, arranging them in and around the seasoned chicken breasts.
+- Add the cilantro leaves, onion wedges, and jalapeño slices to the Crock Pot, arranging them in and around the seasoned chicken breasts.

 - Cook on low for 3-5 hours, or until cooked through (different crock-pots cook at varying heats) and tender.